NickHardeman/ofxFBX/README.md

 * Textures
 * Cameras
 * Materials
+* Cached meshes and scenes for faster rendering

 ### Blender workflow.
 Using Blender 2.63, the FBX exporter is not fully featured and there are known bugs that may be fixed in the future.